Michael Halliday: Biography

 Halliday was born and raised in England.
 His parents nurtured his fascination for language: his mother, Winifred, had studied French, and his father, Wilfred, was a dialectologist, a dialect poet, and an English teacher with a love for grammar and Elizabethan drama.
-In 1942, Halliday volunteered for the national services' foreign language training course.
+In 1942, Halliday volunteered for the National Services' foreign language training course.
 He was selected to study Chinese on the strength of his success in being able to differentiate tones.
 After 18 months' training, he spent a year in India working with the Chinese Intelligence Unit doing counter-intelligence work.
 In 1945 he was brought back to London to teach Chinese.
 He took a BA honours degree in modern Chinese language and literature (Mandarin) through the University of London—an external degree for which he studied in China.
 He then lived for three years in China, where he studied under Luo Changpei at Peking University and under Wang Li at Lingnan University, before returning to take a PhD in Chinese linguistics at Cambridge under the supervision of Gustav Hallam and then J.R.
 Firth.
 Having taught languages for 13 years, he changed his field of specialisation to linguistics, and developed systemic functional linguistics, including systemic functional grammar, elaborating on the foundations laid by his British teacher J.R.
 Firth and a group of European linguists of the early 20th century, the :Prague school.
 His seminal paper on this model was published in 1961.

-Halliday's first academic position was as assistant lecturer in Chinese, at Cambridge University, from 1954 to 1958.
-In 1958 he moved to University of Edinburgh, where he was lecturer in general linguistics until 1960, and reader from 1960 to 1963.
+Halliday's first academic position was as an assistant lecturer in Chinese, at Cambridge University, from 1954 to 1958.
+In 1958 he moved to the University of Edinburgh, where he was a lecturer in general linguistics until 1960, and a reader from 1960 to 1963.
 From 1963 to 1965 he was the director of the Communication Research Centre at University College, London.
-During 1964, he was also Linguistic Society of America Professor, at Indiana University.
-From 1965 to 1971 he was professor of linguistics at UCL.
+During 1964, he was also a Linguistic Society of America Professor, at Indiana University.
+From 1965 to 1971 he was a professor of linguistics at UCL.
 In 1972–73 he was a fellow at the Center for Advanced Study in the Behavioural Sciences, Stanford, and in 1973–74 professor of linguistics at the University of Illinois.
-In 1974 he briefly moved back to Britain to be professor of language and linguistics at Essex University.
-In 1976 he moved to Australia as foundation professor of linguistics at the University of Sydney, where he remained until he retired in 1987.
+In 1974 he briefly moved back to Britain to be a professor of language and linguistics at Essex University.
+In 1976 he moved to Australia as a foundation professor of linguistics at the University of Sydney, where he remained until he retired in 1987.

 Halliday worked in multiple areas of linguistics, both theoretical and applied, and was especially concerned with applying the understanding of the basic principles of language to the theory and practices of education.
-In 1987 he was awarded the status of Emeritus Professor of the University of Sydney and Macquarie University, Sydney.
-He has honorary doctorates from University of Birmingham (1987), York University (1988), the University of Athens (1995), Macquarie University (1996), Lingnan University (1999) and Beijing Normal University(2011).
+In 1987 he was awarded the status of Emeritus Professor at the University of Sydney and Macquarie University, Sydney.
+He has honorary doctorates from the University of Birmingham (1987), York University (1988), the University of Athens (1995), Macquarie University (1996), Lingnan University (1999)，the University of British Columbia (2007)， and Beijing Normal University(2011).

 He died in Sydney of natural causes on 15 April 2018 at the age of 93.